cscsCSCScscs/pyodbc/Connecting-to-Oracle-from-RHEL-or-Centos.md

 rpm -ivh oracle-instantclient11.2-odbc-11.2.0.3.0-1.x86_64.rpm
 rpm -ivh oracle-instantclient11.2-devel-11.2.0.3.0-1.x86_64.rpm
 ```
-Install basic first, odbc is dependent on it.

 Oracle installs the library in /usr/lib/oracle/11.2/client64/lib.
 set the library path, add it to the profile (as required)